Jeremy Corbyn Calls For New Law To Limit Maximum Wage

-Jeremy Corbyn has said he would like to place a legal limit on the amount of money people can earn.
+Jeremy Corbyn has said he would like to place a legal limit on the amount of money people can earn, as he made his first major intervention of the year.

-The Labour leader said this morning that would be a fair way to tackle the level of inequality in the country.
+The Labour leader said this morning that a wage cap would be a fair way to tackle the level of inequality in the country.

 “We have the worst levels of income disparity of most of the OECD countries, in this country, it is getting worse,” he told BBC Radio 4’s Today programme.